Niall Breslin: Early life

 Born on 22 October 1980 in Dublin, Ireland to father Enda, who was from Bundoran in County Donegal, and mother Mandy, Breslin is the second youngest of five children, including siblings Ronan, Laura, Julie and Andrea.
 At the age of two, he and his family moved to Mullingar, and attended Coláiste Mhuire in the town.
 As a result of Enda's military deployment when Breslin was 13, the family relocated to Israel for five months.

 Breslin attended University College Dublin on a sports scholarship, graduating with a Bachelor of Arts degree in Economics and Sociology (2003) and a master's degree in Mindfulness Based Interventions (2019).
 In 2022, Breslin was awarded UCD Alumnus of the Year in Social Sciences.

 Sports career

 Breslin represented Westmeath, in Gaelic football at minor, and U-21 Championship levels.
 He won a Leinster Under-21 Football Championship medal with Westmeath in 2000.
 He was also a professional rugby player with Leinster Rugby.
 He had a scholarship in UCD for rugby and also represented Ireland at Under-21 level in the World Cup.

 Writing career

 In 2015, Breslin published his first book Me and My Mate Jeffrey, a combination memoir/self-help book.
 "Jeffrey" is a personification of Breslin's anxiety disorder.
 The book won the 2015 Irish Book Award for popular non fiction.

 Podcast

 In July 2019, Breslin launched a podcast called Where Is My Mind? which focuses on mental health and wellbeing.

 In April 2020, Breslin followed up his previous podcast with another series focusing on mental wellbeing and meditation, this time exclusively for Spotify, called Wake Up / Wind Down (UK & IE).

+BBC Sounds

+Since the 4th November 2025, Breslin has been hosting a programme on the online (BBC Sounds) and DAB+ radio channel 'BBC Radio 3 Unwind' titled Classical Wind Down, which is broadcast at least once a week, and focuses on playing calm music.